jbialobr/GitExtensionsDoc/source/getting_started.rst

 Clone SVN repository
 --------------------

-You can clone an existing SVN repository, which creates a Git repository from the SVN repository you specify.
+You can clone an existing SVN repository using this option, which creates a Git repository from the SVN repository you specify.
-**UPTO HERE** get a link??
+For further information refer to the `Pro Git book <http://git-scm.com/book/en/Git-and-Other-Systems-Migrating-to-Git>`_.

 Clone Github repository
 -----------------------

+This option allows you to

+1) Fork a repository on GitHub so it is created in your personal space on GitHub.
+2) Clone any repositories on your personal space on GitHub so that it becomes a local repository on your machine.

 Create new repository
 ---------------------

-When you do not want to work on an existing project, you can create your own repository.
-Choose the option ``Create new repository`` to create a new repository.
+When you do not want to work on an existing project, you can create your own repository using this option.

 .. image:: /images/new_repository.png